A Hilbert--Mumford criterion for nilsolitons: Introduction

 Strictly speaking, the GIT stability that we consider in this paper is the \textit{relative} stability, in which we consider stability that is ``orthogonal'' to directions that are deemed unstable; see Remark \ref{rmrsfrs} for why considering relative stability is necessary in this paper.
-This notion was introduced by Sz\'ekelyhidi \cite{Szethesis,Sze07}, and played a very important role in many subsequent works.
+This notion was introduced by Sz\'ekelyhidi \cite{Szethesis,Sze07}, and played a very important role in the study of extremal K\"ahler metrics.
 In this paper, we need to consider the stability that is orthogonal to $\CS$, where $\CS$ plays the role of the extremal vector field or the K\"ahler--Ricci soliton vector field.
 It is important that $\CS$ can be defined irrespectively of the existence of nilsolitons (proved by Nikolayevsky \cite{Nik11}, see Theorem \ref{thnkexuqp} and Definition \ref{dfsvscs}), similarly to the extremal vector field \cite[Corollary D]{FutMab95} or the K\"ahler--Ricci soliton vector field \cite[Lemma 2.2]{TiaZhu02}.